 This page compares the US English national layout with different national layouts used in other countries.
+For the obvious reason, these comparisons are limited to keyboard layouts based on the Latin alphabet.

 Each comparison focuses on the differing arrangements of the alphabetical, numerical and typographical symbols in each national layout; due to this, all of them are presented within the same regular alphanumeric or “alpha” block, ignoring the remaining parts of a keyboard (namely: function row, navigation cluster and numeric keypad).